A SIMPLE GUIDE TO HOME LOAN JARGON

-As generally used, the rights of ownership and possession of a particular property.
-In property usage, title may refer to the instruments or documents by which a right of ownership is established (title documents), or it may refer to the ownership interest one has in the property.
+As generally used, the rights of ownership and possession of particular property.
+In real estate usage, title may refer to the instruments or documents by which a right of ownership is established (title documents), or it may refer to the ownership interest one has in the real estate.

 Protects lenders or homeowners against loss of their interest in property due to legal defects in title.
 Title insurance may be issued to a “mortgagee’s title policy.”
 Insurance benefits will be paid only to the “named insured” in the title policy, so it is important that an owner purchase an “owner’s title policy,” if they desire the protection of title insurance.

 A check of the title records, generally at the local courthouse, to make sure the buyer is purchasing a house from the legal owner and there are no liens, overdue special assessments, or other claims or outstanding restrictive covenants filed in the record, which would adversely affect the marketability or value of title.

 Monthly debt and housing payments divided by gross monthly income.
 Also known as Back-End Ratio.